 The universe we live in is a place of amazingly low entropy, if that was not true we would not be alive.
 Every star, planet, rock, tree, living creature, every human being, everything in the universe that is more ordered than the diffuse interstellar gas clouds that surround us, is an example of a system with low entropy.
-For our universe to have the extremely low entropy it has, required at the "starting point" of the big bang the selection of a single low entropy universe from a virtually infinite number of possible high entropy universes.
+For our universe to have the extremely low entropy it has required at the “starting point” the selection of a single low entropy universe from a virtually infinite number of possible high entropy universes.

 Many find comfort in believing that even if science has not yet discovered what they are, every physical event from creation onward evolved according to a set of absolute physical laws.
 The mathematically precise physical structure of the universe, the tiny place we have in the incredible vastness of space, the biologic characteristics we share with animals, etc., all may be interpreted as evidence of a purely mechanistic process that governs our lives.